danielrriggs/danielrriggs.github.io/content/Personal/Yoga/Art of Joyful Living.md

 Exercise: sit in a comfortable & steady posture.
 Can use a chair if you're untrained & can't sit on the floor.
 Steady posture - head, neck, & trunk are in a straight line.
-Breathe diaphramatically (on exhale: ab muscles will come in & expel the spent gas. ab muscles assist the diaphram in expanding).
+Breathe diaphragmatically (on exhale: ab muscles will come in & expel the spent gas. ab muscles assist the diaphram in expanding).
 Count from 1 to 100.
 Count from 100 to 1.
 Note the mental distractions.
 Eventually you can extend this exercise up to 1000.